What is the Senate filibuster? And why the calls to change it?

 How to end a filibuster?

-Senate rules allow for debate to continue without end until three-fifths of the chamber -- or 60 out of 100 senators -- vote to end the filibuster.
+Senate rules allow for debate to continue without end until three-fifths of the chamber -- or 60 out of 100 senators -- votes to end the filibuster.

 To that end, senators have stood for hours talking on the floor with the intention of blocking something from moving forward.

-The record for the longest filibuster is held by Republican Sen. Storm Thurmond of South Carolina who spoke for 24 hours and 18 minutes in opposition to the 1957 Civil Rights Act.
+The record for the longest filibuster is held by Republican Sen. Strom Thurmond of South Carolina who spoke for 24 hours and 18 minutes in opposition to the 1957 Civil Rights Act.

 In recent decades, a senator merely signaling their intent to filibuster a piece of legislation has been enough to stop action on a bill.
 Leaders, knowing the legislation lacks the support of 60 senators, might drop the issue from consideration and move on to other matters in the meantime.